entelecheia/os-2024/src/ostep/cpu-api/README.md

 Code from OSTEP chapter [Interlude: Process API](http://pages.cs.wisc.edu/~remzi/OSTEP/cpu-api.pdf).

-## 실습 제목
+## Lab Title

-**프로세스 생성과 실행 기초**
+**Basics of Process Creation and Execution**

-## 실습 목표
+## Lab Objectives

-이 실습은 다음과 같은 목표를 달성하기 위해 설계되었습니다.
+This lab is designed to achieve the following objectives:

-1. fork() 함수를 사용하여 새로운 프로세스를 생성하는 방법을 이해합니다.
+1. Understand how to create a new process using the fork() function.
-2. 부모 프로세스와 자식 프로세스의 실행 흐름을 이해합니다.
+2. Understand the execution flow of parent and child processes.
-3. wait() 함수를 사용하여 부모 프로세스가 자식 프로세스의 종료를 기다리는 방법을 익힙니다.
+3. Learn how to use the wait() function to make the parent process wait for the child process to terminate.
-4. execvp() 함수를 사용하여 새로운 프로그램을 실행하는 방법을 배웁니다.
+4. Learn how to execute a new program using the execvp() function.
-5. 표준 출력을 파일로 리다이렉션하는 방법을 알아봅니다.
+5. Discover how to redirect standard output to a file.

-## 실습 내용
+## Lab Contents

-이 실습에서는 4개의 C 프로그램 파일(p1.c, p2.c, p3.c, p4.c)과 하나의 Makefile을 사용하여 프로세스 생성과 실행에 대해 학습합니다.
+In this lab, we will use 4 C program files (p1.c, p2.c, p3.c, p4.c) and one Makefile to learn about process creation and execution.

-1. p1.c - 프로세스 생성 기초
+1. p1.c - Basics of Process Creation

-   - fork() 함수를 사용하여 새로운 자식 프로세스를 생성합니다.
+   - Use the fork() function to create a new child process.
-   - 부모 프로세스와 자식 프로세스의 실행 흐름을 확인합니다.
+   - Verify the execution flow of parent and child processes.
-   - 프로세스 ID(PID)를 출력하여 부모 프로세스와 자식 프로세스를 구분합니다.
+   - Print the process ID (PID) to distinguish between parent and child processes.

-2. p2.c - 부모 프로세스의 대기
+2. p2.c - Waiting for Parent Process

-   - fork() 함수를 사용하여 새로운 자식 프로세스를 생성합니다.
+   - Use the fork() function to create a new child process.
-   - 자식 프로세스에서 sleep() 함수를 사용하여 일정 시간 동안 대기합니다.
+   - Use the sleep() function in the child process to wait for a certain period of time.
-   - 부모 프로세스에서 wait() 함수를 사용하여 자식 프로세스가 종료될 때까지 기다립니다.
+   - Use the wait() function in the parent process to wait for the child process to terminate.

-3. p3.c - 새로운 프로그램 실행
+3. p3.c - Executing a New Program

-   - fork() 함수를 사용하여 새로운 자식 프로세스를 생성합니다.
+   - Use the fork() function to create a new child process.
-   - 자식 프로세스에서 execvp() 함수를 사용하여 "wc" 프로그램을 실행합니다.
+   - Use the execvp() function in the child process to execute the "wc" program.
-   - execvp() 함수에 전달할 인자들을 설정하여 "p3.c" 파일의 단어 개수를 셉니다.
+   - Set the arguments to be passed to the execvp() function to count the number of words in the "p3.c" file.

-4. p4.c - 표준 출력 리다이렉션
+4. p4.c - Standard Output Redirection
-   - fork() 함수를 사용하여 새로운 자식 프로세스를 생성합니다.
+   - Use the fork() function to create a new child process.
-   - 자식 프로세스에서 표준 출력을 닫고 "./p4.output" 파일로 리다이렉션합니다.
+   - Close the standard output in the child process and redirect it to the "./p4.output" file.
-   - execvp() 함수를 사용하여 "wc" 프로그램을 실행하고 "p4.c" 파일의 단어 개수를 셉니다.
+   - Use the execvp() function to execute the "wc" program and count the number of words in the "p4.c" file.
-   - 부모 프로세스에서 자식 프로세스가 종료될 때까지 기다립니다.
+   - Make the parent process wait for the child process to terminate.

 Makefile:

-- "make all" 명령어를 사용하여 모든 프로그램(p1, p2, p3, p4)을 한 번에 컴파일할 수 있습니다.
+- Use the "make all" command to compile all programs (p1, p2, p3, p4) at once.
-- 각 프로그램에 대한 컴파일 규칙이 정의되어 있습니다.
+- Define compilation rules for each program.
-- "make clean" 명령어를 사용하여 생성된 실행 파일을 삭제할 수 있습니다.
+- Use the "make clean" command to delete the generated executable files.

-실습을 통해 프로세스 생성, 부모-자식 프로세스 간의 실행 흐름, 새로운 프로그램 실행, 표준 출력 리다이렉션 등의 개념을 익힐 수 있습니다. 각 프로그램 파일에는 자세한 주석이 포함되어 있어 코드의 동작을 이해하는 데 도움이 될 것입니다.
+Through this lab, you can learn the concepts of process creation, execution flow between parent and child processes, executing new programs, and redirecting standard output.
+Each program file includes detailed comments to help understand the code's behavior.